migueldelucasdoit/gke-observability-workshop/lab-07/README.md

 ## Deployment

-* Create the Cloud Monitoring custom dashboard with the following information.
+* Create a Cloud Monitoring [custom dashboard](https://cloud.google.com/monitoring/charts/dashboards) with the following charts.
     * *Ingress bytes count* per GKE Pod for the `blueprints` namespace.
 You can check [Google Cloud Monitoring networking metrics](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-networking) to find a valid metric to represent.
     * *Number of published messages by pod* for the [API component](../lab-01/app/api/metrics/main.go).
     * *Total size of published messages by pod* for the [API component](../lab-01/app/api/metrics/main.go).
     * *Number of received requests by pod* breakdown by `path` and `code` for the [API component](../lab-01/app/api/metrics/main.go).
     * *Number of received messages by pod* for the [WORKER component](../lab-01/app/worker/metrics/main.go).
     * *Number of errors while receiving messages by pod* for the [WORKER component](../lab-01/app/worker/metrics/main.go).
+Add a threshold line for the widget.
     * *Total size of received messages by pod* for the [WORKER component](../lab-01/app/worker/metrics/main.go).

+* Create a metric-based [SLI and availability SLO](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring) for the [Worker component](../lab-01/app/worker/k8s/deployment.yaml).
+You should be successfully processing at least *95 percent* of the received messages in the worker component in a 24 hours rolling window.

 ## Playground Check
 TODO